moul/doc.cloud.online.net/www/documentation/docs_public/contents/community/wordpress.md

 You will land on the server-creation page where you must input basic information for your server:

-- The name of your server, for example Wordpress
+- The name of your server, for example Wordpress.
 - The tag you want to assign on it (Optional).
-Tags let you organize your servers, you can assign any tag to each server
+Tags let you organize your servers, you can assign any tag to each server.

 ![Create server basic information](../../images/create_wordpress_server.png "Create server basic information")